Balding-Lee/ESWV/README.md

 ### Training models with fine-trained ESWV:

 Please make sure that you have downloaded `embeddings` folder and put it into the project.
-You can use the following commands to train TextCNN, BiLSTM, TextRCNN, TextBiRCNN, and BERT from scratch.
+You can use the following commands to train TextCNN, BiLSTM, TextRCNN, and TextBiRCNN from scratch.

 ```python
 cd run_models